snotskie/ttrpg/site/src/characters.md

 ### Licensed Driver

-Whenever you would fail a Check or lose a Contest while transporting others, protect yourself for $+dc2$.
+Whenever you would fail a Check or lose a Contest to transport supplies or other characters, protect yourself for $+dc2$.

+### Transport Authority

+You gain access to a vehicle of your choice appropriate to the setting and within reason.
+Whenever you would fail a Check or lose a Contest while operating this vehicle, protect yourself.
+The amount you protect yourself by depends on the vehicle and the Stat used, ranging from $+0$ to $+dc4$.
+If this vehicle is lost, stolen, or destroyed, replacing it may require time and effort. *This Ability requires and extends Licensed Driver.*

 ---